 Factors such as younger age (<55 years), high-volume disease, patient preference, and/or African-American ethnicity should be taken into account.
 For patients with a limited life expectancy (<5 years) and low-risk prostate cancer, watchful waiting may be more appropriate than active surveillance.

-For the low-risk group (anatomic stage prognostic group I), the NCCN considers active surveillance an option, along with radical prostatectomy and radiation therapy, for those with a life expectancy >10 years.
+For the low-risk group (prognostic stage group I), the NCCN considers active surveillance an option, along with radical prostatectomy and radiation therapy, for those with a life expectancy >10 years.
 For those with a life expectancy <10 years, these guidelines recommend observation, with the expectation to deliver palliative therapy for the development of symptoms, or a change in exam or PSA that suggests symptoms are imminent.

 NCCN guidelines also consider active surveillance an option for patients with favorable intermediate-risk prostate cancer.